Monarchy of Papua New Guinea: The Crown and Honours

 Within the Commonwealth realms, the monarch is deemed the fount of honour.
-Similarly, the monarch, as sovereign of Papua New Guinea, confers awards and honours in Papua New Guinea in his name.
+Similarly, the monarch confers awards and honours in Papua New Guinea in his name.
 Most of them are often awarded on the advice of "His Majesty's Papua New Guinea Ministers".

 Papua New Guinea's own national honours and awards system, known as "The Orders of Papua New Guinea", was formally established on 23 August 2005 by authority of the Queen of Papua New Guinea, Elizabeth II.
 The monarch is the sovereign and head of the Orders of Papua New Guinea.
 His vice-regal representative, the governor-general, is the chancellor of the Orders of Papua New Guinea and Principal Grand Companion of the Order of Logohu.